sakasakiking/Dune/README.md

 # Dune

 ### You might need to know before use, the dark mode still has issues due to the restrctions of the theme itself.
-And it won't be supported untill Playnite 11
+And it won't be supported untill Playnite 11.
+Sorry for it.

 ### Now you can switch Dune to Dune Night！ [How to play with Dune?](https://github.com/sakasakiking/Dune/wiki/How-to-play-with-Dune-Theme%3F)
 Hi guys, Dune is a dual color mode theme (Light and Dark), super clean and simple (This's what I hope it to be)Theme for [Playnite](https://github.com/JosefNemec/Playnite) Desktop Mode.
 ## Preparation and Settings